 Other study abroad opportunities

 You can also apply for Study Abroad opportunities offered at a University level, for example to study in South Korea or Japan for a year.
 There are also a range of summer school opportunities, many of them outside Europe, that you can apply for without altering your programme of study at Warwick.
-Applications for these schemes are handled by the Study Abroad office, but you will be supported by the Economics Department if you make such applications.
+Applications for these schemes are handled by the Student Mobility office, but you will be supported by the Economics Department if you make such applications.
 You will also need to speak to your Personal Tutor about these applications as they are likely to be approached to provide a reference for your application.

 For queries about Erasmus and other Study Abroad opportunities through the Economics Department contact the Undergraduate Programme Manager, Jo Turrall.